 Each patient’s care plan and condition is reviewed daily by the treatment team, which consists of the physician, nursing staff, mental health specialists, recreational therapists, social work, utilization staff, and the unit manager.

 Co-Occurring Disorders Program

-Launching in 2020, the co-occurring disorders program will offer expanded treatment for individuals experiencing both a mental health crisis and a substance use disorder.
-Patients with dual diagnoses will be integrated into the general psychiatric population and will benefit from all of the services currently offered as well as safe, medically managed detoxification and an evidence-based treatment program to address their substance abuse.
+Launched in 2020, the co-occurring disorders program provides expanded treatment for individuals experiencing both a mental health crisis and a substance use disorder.
+Patients with dual diagnoses are integrated into the general psychiatric population and benefit from all of the services currently offered as well as safe, medically managed detoxification and an evidence-based treatment program to address their substance abuse.